ToryDeng/scCTS/README.md

 ```R
 res$celltype1$pp.d1
 ```
-For more details about how to run `popuDE` and classic DE methods, please refer to `vignette("popuDE")`.
+For more details about how to run `scCTS` and classic DE methods, please refer to `vignette("scCTS")`.

 ## Reproducibility